niall-m/Udemy/microservices/notes.md

     - render each component with data from 'getInitialProps' _one time_
       - provided as a prop to component
     - assemble HTML from all components, send back response
+    - NB: dear god don't forget the slash in api requests from the browser, to avoid a bizarre 504 ECONNRESET
+      - `/api/whatever`, not `api/whatever`
   - `Error: connect ECONNREFUSED 127.0.0.1:80`
     - /etc/hosts file points ticketing.dev to ip (127.0.0.1), default port 80
       - this port/ip is bound to ingress nginx, which routes to client application (nextJs)